plexoio/morada/README.md

 #### HTML & CSS validation

 We have used the official W3C Markup Validation Service to test our site.
-We found just 3 common errors, and they were already solved.
+We found just 3 common errors on each page, and they were already solved.
 Therefore, the site shows the following results:

-#### JS validation

 #### GT-metrix Performance